nbdy23/music-studio-vis/README.md

 # music-studio-vis
-enable pyaudio package to visualize music sounds
+Enable pyaudio package to visualize music sounds listens to music and lets you visualize the music